wso2/docs-mi/en/docs/reference/connectors/google-firebase-connector/google-firebase-connector-example.md

     </sequence>
    ```

-> **Note**: The parameters under `<init>` section of the configuration above are referring to the credentials we obtained from Google Firebase in above steps.
-The parameters are mapped to the keys of the JSON file that you have downloaded as below.
+> **Note**: The parameters under `<init>` section of the configuration above are referring to the credentials we obtained from Google Firebase in the above steps.
+The parameters are mapped to the keys of the JSON file that you have downloaded, as below.

 ```
 accountType --> type